fabiommendes/sidekick/README.rst

     print('\n'.join(lines))

-It all comes to personal taste, but one cannot deny the functional version is more compact since it do not require the noise of all those temporary variable definitions.
+It all comes to personal taste, but one cannot deny the functional version is more compact since it do not require all those temporary variable definitions.

 Partial application